 The 2005 James Moss Spicer Vineyard Cabernet Sauvignon which we tried just after its initial release, saw a bit more French oak during its aging than the 2004 – it has lively fruit (all-natural acidity), and with an alcohol level at a rather reasonable 14%; it makes for a very enjoyable food wine.
 These wines are certainly well structured to drink young but have the backbone and acidity to also age for a number of years.

 Total production is around 1,700 cases each year.
 Most of their distribution is direct – visit their website to join the mailing list.
-They also make large format bottles and can put together specially packaged wine boxes (which make great presents by the way).
-J. Moss has good distribution in California, Hawaii and Texas (these are states where James and Janet sometimes host winemaker dinners in wine club member homes – the members provide the food and friends and James and Janet provide the wines).
+They also produce large format bottles and can create specially packaged wine boxes (which make great presents).
+J. Moss is selectively distributed in California, Hawaii and Texas.
+These are states where James and Janet sometimes host winemaker dinners in wine club member homes in which the members provide the food and friends and James and Janet provide the wines.
 One can sometimes also find select vintages locally at Backroom Wines in downtown Napa.

 After a number of years of being a “nomadic” winery, in 2010 James Moss opened a tasting room in the Crusher District, a business and industrial park located just south of the city of Napa.
 James Moss shares the winery space with several other vintners.
 A small private tasting room is located in front of the actual winery thoughtfully decorated with old barrel staves and repurposed old redwood.
+Weather permitting tastings are hosted outdoors in front their tasting room.

 Leave a Reply